Cyber Week Sale - Up to 30% Off Ends inShop NowGriddle Added to SaleShop NowFree Shipping over $49 | 45 Day Trial | Limited Lifetime Warranty

 Cooking Applications and Experience

 Stainless steel provides an incredibly versatile cooking experience suitable for a range of methods, recipes, and beyond.
-While ceramic cookware is easy to clean and non stick, its heat limitations and lack of durability definitely limits your culinary experimentation.
+While ceramic cookware is easy to clean and non stick, its heat limitations and lack of durability can have an impact on its uses in the kitchen—think of it as better suited for sautéed veggies, eggs, fish, and other low-impact, stick-prone dishes vs. using it for higher heat and higher intensity methods.

 Durability and Longevity

 When it comes to durability and longevity, stainless steel takes the cake.
-It's highly resistant to chips, cracks, and wear and tear, while ceramic cookware is more prone to such damages over time.
-In fact, ceramic cookware is only known to last just a few years at most, while stainless steel can last several decades (or longer—there’s a reason these are often referred to as the workhorses of home and professional kitchens).
+It's both easy to care for and highly resistant to chips, cracks, and wear and tear, and can last several decades (or longer—there’s a reason these are often referred to as the workhorses of home and professional kitchens).

 Ready to Shop?